CGuangyan-BIT/PointGPT/README.md

 }
 ```

-For unlabeled hybrid datasets or labeled hybrid datasets, please also cite the following work.
+For unlabeled hybrid dataset or labeled hybrid dataset, please also cite the following work.

 ```
 @inproceedings{wu20153d,